 Some people look forward to holiday baking and cooking.
 For others, all that prepping can be a source of stress.
 If that’s you, give yourself permission to skip the fuss this year.
 Who needs dozens of cookies for small gatherings anyway?

 Many local restaurants will offer ready-made meals and goodies to make up for many difficult months.
 You can support them by pre-ordering a few holiday favourites.
 It's a gift to your community, but an even bigger gift of time to yourself.

 Quieter holidays might give you the gift you need most: time for yourself.

 - read books and magazines or listen to audiobooks,

 - simply indulge in a good, long soak in the bathtub.

 With winter's shorter days, getting outside is even more important.

 Make it a priority to seek out sunlight every day.
-Block out time in your calendar for some regular jaunts outdoors.
-Everyone needs daily exposure to natural light, and fresh air is especially welcome when you’re cooped up inside for most of the day.
-It could be a simple walk around the block or a longer walk in the park or the woods.
+Everyone needs daily exposure to natural light.
+Fresh air is especially welcome when you’re cooped up inside for most of the day.
+It could be a simple walk around the block to see the lights.
+Or a longer walk with a friend in the park or the woods.

 - connecting (whether virtually or in-person) with those closest to you,

 - enjoying the emotional warmth of the season, and